hulacorn/blog.hulacorn.com/src/posts/2022-07-10-python-fractals.md

   - tutorial
 ---

-## Roberto first of many short videos on python and engineering
+## Roberto's simple code to draw fractals with the python turtle inside colab

 <br>
 <br>